KittyGiraudel/sass-guidelines/index.md

 Sass is a preprocessor among other things.
 Its most serious competitor has to be [LESS](http://lesscss.org/), a NodeJS based preprocessor that has gotten quite popular thanks to the famous CSS framework [Bootstrap](http://getbootstrap.com/) using it.
 There is also [Stylus](http://learnboost.github.io/stylus/) which is kind of the nerdy unrestricted version of LESS where you can do pretty much whatever you want since it almost turns CSS into a programming language.

-*Why choose Sass over LESS or another preprocessor?* is still a valid question as of today.
+*Why choose Sass over LESS or another preprocessor?* is still a valid question today.
 Not so long ago, we used to recommend Sass for Ruby-based projects because it was first made in Ruby and played well with Ruby on Rails.
 Now that LibSass has caught up (mostly) with original Sass, this is no longer relevant advice.

-What I do like with Sass is its conservative aspect regarding CSS.
-Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extraordinary features on top of a language that is not intended to support any logical aspects.
+What I do like with Sass is its conservative approach to CSS.
+Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extraordinary features on top of a language that is not intended to support any logical use-cases.
 It is a software aiming at solving actual issues; helping to provide useful functionality to CSS where CSS proves shortcoming.

 Preprocessors aside, we should also mention postprocessors, which have received significant exposure in the last few months, thanks mainly to [postCSS](https://github.com/postcss/postcss) and [CSSNext](https://github.com/cssnext/cssnext).
 Postprocessors are pretty much equivalent to preprocessors except they do not provide anything else other than upcoming CSS syntax.